Japanese rocket blasts off with batteries for space station

 The Japanese Space Agency is one of several organizations making periodic station deliveries.
 Russia sends up supplies, as do SpaceX and Northrop Grumman on NASA’s behalf.

-Russia plans to launch three astronauts to the space station Thursday, including the first person from the United Arab Emirates bound for orbit.
+Russia, meanwhile, plans to launch three astronauts to the space station Wednesday, including the first person from the United Arab Emirates bound for orbit.